Product Development: Professional advice and support – we support your pharmaceutical development

 The Medical Device Regulation (MDR) (EU Regulation 2017/745 on medical devices) came into effect on 26 May 2021 after a postponement due to the COVID19 pandemic.
 After a transitional period of 4 years, this regulation replaces the previously valid EU medical device directives and the Medical Devices Act.
 Since regulations, unlike directives, do not require transposition into national law, they apply directly in all EU states.

-The MDR regulates the placement on the medical devices market intended for human use in the EU.
-It applies, among others, to manufacturers, authorised representatives, importers, distributors and other persons mentioned in the MDR.
+The MDR regulates the market of medical devices intended for human use in the EU.
+It provides guidelines for manufacturers, authorised representatives, importers, distributors and other persons mentioned in the MDR.
 All actors are subject to strict requirements and obligations.
 For example, manufacturers are obliged to establish, implement and document quality and risk management.

 Medical devices are classified into classes I, IIa, IIb and III in compliance with special classification rules, taking into account their intended use and the associated risks.
 Classification is carried out in accordance with Annex VIII of the MDR.
 However, certain obligations and legal consequences are linked to the classification of the products.
-In case of attempted violations of the regulations and high requirements of the MDR, high administrative penalties may be imposed.
+If the regulations are violated or the high requirements of the MDR are not met, high administrative penalties may be imposed.

-For you to remain competitive, Mediconomics and our sister company Medicoforum (certified acc. to DIN EN ISO 13485:2016) take care to determine and confirm correct classification, optimise the technical documentation, and optimise the technical documentation support the complete certification process.
+For you to remain competitive, Mediconomics and our sister company Medicoforum (certified acc. to DIN EN ISO 13485:2016) take care to determine and confirm correct classification, optimise technical documentation and support with expert advice throughout the entire certification process.